 While delicious, and delivering a good dose of probiotics along with your breakfast, smoothie, or snack, non-dairy yogurts tend to be runnier and less tangy than their cows-milk-based counterparts.

-If you’re particular about the taste and texture of your yogurt, you can make your own plant-based yogurt (no-gurt?) at home using an inexpensive yogurt maker and a starter from a store-bought product.
+If you’re particular about the taste and texture of your yogurt, you can make your own plant-based yogurt (no-gurt?) at home using an inexpensive yogurt maker [Amazon] and a starter from a store-bought product.

 Remember always to look for a non-dairy yogurt that has “live cultures” on the label - this means there are happy, healthy probiotics ready to help heal your gut inside!